 I love to have all my equipment out, wasted, and ready to go before I start the canning process.
 It is important when you are pressure canning that you follow the proper steps and the timing of each recipe.

-So having all your tools out and hand’s length will ensure that you are having to stop and step away to gram them in the thick of things.
+So having all your tools out and at hand’s length will ensure that you are having to stop and step away to gram them in the thick of things.

 Here is the list of tools that will help you have success with this caramelized onion recipe and canning it up for your pantry.